USimprints/algolia-couchdb/readme.md

 ```

 Now whenever the importer successfully writes a document to Orchestrate, it will print a message.

+Need to pre-process your data?
+The `map` option can contain a function that modifies each document before it gets saved.

 ## Using as a Daemon